risc0/risc0/website/api/blockchain-integration/contracts/verifier.md

 ### RiscZeroVerifierRouter

 Calls to `RiscZeroVerifierRouter.verify()` will be routed to the appropriate base verifier contract depending on which version of the zkVM was used to generate the receipt.
-By using the `RiscZeroVerifierRouter`, your contract can accept multiple types of receipts, including batch-verified receipts generated with future improvements to the zkVM and proofs system.
+By using the `RiscZeroVerifierRouter`, your contract can accept multiple types of receipts, including batch-verified receipts and receipts generated with future improvements to the zkVM and proofs system.

 RISC Zero deploys and manages the `RiscZeroVerifierRouter` contracts listed below.
 This contract will have verifiers added for each release of the zkVM, and will have verifiers removed in the case of security vulnerabilities.